BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Package-Structure.md

         ``` markdown
         {==conditions:==}
           woodcuttingDoneTag: "tag woodcuttingDoneTag"
-          logsInInventory: "item oakLogs:10"
+          logsInInventory: "item oakLog:10"
           questDoneTag: "tag questDoneTag"
+          startedTag: "tag startedTag"
         ```

 As you can see: Every feature goes into a section like `events:`, `objectives:`, `conversations:` marked in {==blue==}
-int the example quest.
+in the example quest.
 You can write these sections in any file you want, and it will still work!
 That's the way you can organize yourself and your quests.

 It's not necessary to download this quest files, but it is quite useful because it's way easier to understand if you are doing things on your own and looking it up in the editor.

+--8<-- "Tutorials/download-complete-files.md"
+    ```
+    /bq download BetonQuest/Quest-Tutorials main QuestPackages /Basics/packageStructure/1-MultiFileStructure /packageStructure/MultiFile
+    ```
+    You can now find all files needed for this tutorial in this location:
+    "_YOUR-SERVER-LOCATION/plugins/BetonQuest/QuestPackages/packageStructure_"

+## 3. Creating a QuestPackage with a single file

-Now that you understand how the new _multifile_ system works we will give you another example with the exact same quest:
+Now that you understand how the new _multifile_ system works we will give you another example with the exact same quest but just one file:

 !!!
 Example